 Food packaging protects food from contamination and helps preserve food from spoiling.
-Food contact substances (FCS) are materials intended to come into contact with food, and common food contact materials include adhesives, antimicrobials, coatings, plastics, and paper.
-Within the US, the US FDA has established a Food Contact Notification (FCN) Program within the Center for Food Safety and Applied Nutrition’s (CFSAN) Office of Food Additive Safety, which regulates and approves FCS.
-Gradient’s extensive expertise in toxicological risk assessment, proposition 65 support, and in contaminants such as bisphenol A and PFAS will help clients meet their needs.
+Food contact substances (FCS) are materials intended to come into contact with food, including adhesives, antimicrobials, coatings, plastics, and paper.
+In the US, the US FDA has established a Food Contact Notification (FCN) Program within the Center for Food Safety and Applied Nutrition’s (CFSAN) Office of Food Additive Safety, which regulates and approves FCS.
+Gradient’s extensive expertise in toxicological risk assessment, California Proposition 65 support, and contaminants such as bisphenol A and per- and polyfluorinated substances (PFAS) helps to meet our client’s needs effectively.

 Toxicology Consulting for Food Contact Material

-For a food packaging manufacturer, Gradient provided toxicological risk support in a food contact notification submission for an ink used on aluminum beverage cans.
-Gradient identified toxicological data for relevant endpoints and used it to derive chemical-and device-specific safety margins.
+For a food packaging manufacturer, Gradient provided toxicological risk support in a Food Contact Notification (FCN) submission for an ink used on aluminum beverage cans.
+Gradient identified toxicological data for relevant endpoints and used it to derive chemical- and device-specific safety margins.
 For data-poor compounds, we conducted weight-of-evidence analyses and applied read-across data where appropriate.
 Gradient partnered with an analytical testing laboratory for the device analyses.
-Our client used our report to submit to FDA for product approval.
+Our client used our report to submit to US FDA for product approval.

 Acute Dermal Toxicity Estimate for a New Packaging Product